 Examples of small and toy breeds:

 - Miniature Pinschers

-If your pet's breed is native to a hot country, it's likely that they will need a coat or a sweater in even mildly cold weather.
+If your pet's breed is native to a hot country, they will likely need a coat or a sweater in even mildly cold weather.
 These types of dogs will need a variety of outwear for different seasons.

 Examples of heat-loving breeds:

 Dogs with short hair don't have the same insulating quality to their coats.
 While their fur coat may provide some insulation, think of it as a light spring jacket rather than a cold-weather one.
 And don't forget hairless breeds like Xoloitzcuintli's.

 - Great Danes